Back to Life (However Do You Want Me): Live performances

 Wheeler performed "Back to Life (However Do You Want Me)" on various televised appearances, including the Arsenio Hall Show, Rockopop, and Later... with Jools Holland.
 At the end of 1989, Wheeler later departed from the group.
 When Soul II Soul performed the song at 1990 Soul Train Music Awards, Marcia Lewis; a new addition to the group, performed the lead vocals.

 The song was included in the group's set list for their A New Decade Tour in 1990 and was performed late in the set on tour dates.
 Lamya, a later addition to group, performed the lead vocals to the song during the tour.
 Wheeler also included the song during her solo tours.
 A live recording of the song was released on Wheeler's live CD/DVD Live at Duo Music Exchange, which featured her performing live in Tokyo, Japan.
 In 2007, Wheeler reunited with the group and performed the song at the Lovebox Festival.
 In August 2012, Soul II Soul performed the song at the Rewind Festival in Remenham, Berkshire, with Charlotte Kelly singing lead vocals.

 In December 2016, Soul II Soul released their live album Origins: The Roots of Soul II Soul which included a live recorded version on the song, sung by Wheeler.

 Impact and legacy

-VH1 ranked "Back to Life (However Do You Want Me)" number 50 in its list of the "100 Greatest Dance Songs" in 2000.
+In 1991, "Back to Life (However Do You Want Me)" was awarded a BMI College Radio Award and one of BMI's Pop Awards, honoring the songwriters, composers and music publishers of the song.
+VH1 ranked it number 50 in its list of the "100 Greatest Dance Songs" in 2000.
 Q Magazine ranked it number 534 in their list of the "1001 Best Songs Ever" in 2003.
 Slant Magazine ranked the song number 57 in its list of the "100 Greatest Dance Songs" in 2006.
 The Guardian featured "Back to Life (However Do You Want Me)" on its "A History of Modern Music: Dance" in 2011.
 In 2015, the song was voted by the British public as the nation's 18th favourite 1980s number one in a poll for ITV.
+In 2022, Rolling Stone magazine included it in their list of "200 Greatest Dance Songs of All Time".